aegntic/ae-desktop/packages/agent-infra/create-new-mcp/template-default/README.md

 code --add-mcp '{"name":"{{name}}","command":"npx","args":["mcp-server-{{name}}@latest"]}'
 ```

-After installation, the Commands MCP server will be available for use with your GitHub Copilot agent in VS Code.
+After installation, the Commands MCP server will be available for use with your GitHub Copilot aegnt in VS Code.
 </details>

 <details>